Carnap/Carnap-Documentation/doc/systems.md

-# Systems Supported by Carnap
+# Systems supported by Carnap

 Carnap supports multiple "systems", i.e., languages with different symbols and syntax conventions, in the various types of exercises.
 For